tybenz/blog/_posts/2012-09-18-codearmory.md

 equipped in every way they need.

 ####The Plan
-Offer the soliders (developers) a chance to stock up on weapons (snippets), load up on ammo (frameworks/libraries), engage in training (walkthroughs) and choose their barracks (development environments).
+Offer the soldiers (developers) a chance to stock up on weapons (snippets), load up on ammo (frameworks/libraries), engage in training (walkthroughs) and choose their barracks (development environments).
 The latter will most likely allow